JoinTheGraph/jointhegraph.github.io/articles/using-gremlin-net-from-an-asp-net-web-application/index.md

 If everything is working as expected, you should see two "person" records displayed on the home page.
 These two records are coming from the two vertices that we added earlier from the Gremlin Console.

 ![Person records](person-records.png)

+The code snippets in this article are from the "GremlinWeb" project published on Github [https://github.com/JoinTheGraph/GremlinWeb](https://github.com/JoinTheGraph/GremlinWeb)